Indre Nordmør

 The newspaper was founded in 1979 by Lars Steinar Ansnes, who also served as the paper's first editor.
-The main office was in Skei, in the municipality of Surnadal.
+The main office was in Skei in Surnadal Municipality.
 It had a circulation of about 2,000.
-The newspaper was partially owned by Aura Avis in Sunndalsøra.
+The newspaper was partially owned by Aura Avis which was based in Sunndalsøra.
 It was issued three days a week until the fall of 1982; it then appeared weekly until it was discontinued in 1991.
 The newspaper's last editor was Olav Grimsmo.
 Today Lars Steinar Ansnes is the chief editor of Aura Avis.